Example: Kraken2 (containerized external application)

 When this external application is saved, it becomes available to run on the CLC Server unless its status is set to Disabled.

 To run external applications on the cloud, the CLC Cloud Module is needed.
 See https://resources.qiagenbioinformatics.com/manuals/clccloudmodule/current/index.php?manual=Using_external_applications_on_cloud_via_CLC_Workbench.html.
 The external applications need to be installed on the CLC Workbench that will be used for submitting jobs or for creating workflows that contain the external application.
 To do this, export the configuration(s) to an AWS S3 bucket accessible from the CLC Workbench.
 From the CLC Workbench, right-click on the configuration file in AWS S3 under the Remote Files tab, and choose the option Install External Applications.
-The external application(s) in the configuration file will be installed and made available from the External Applications Cloud folder in the Toolbox.
+The external application(s) in the configuration file will be installed and made available from the External Applications Cloud folder under the Tools menu.

 To export to a cloud location, a valid AWS Connection must be configured on the CLC Server, as described in AWS Connections in the CLC Server.
 To install external applications from an AWS S3 location, a valid AWS Connection must be configured in the CLC Workbench, as described at https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=AWS_Connections.html.